Joint Rehab and Sport Medical Center - Logo

 This most common type of problem, mechanical back pain, is completely non-specific with regards to the injured structure or structures.
 Generally, the pain gets worse with certain activities or positions.
 It is usually relieved by rest or changing positions.
 Note, extended bed rest may aggravate this type of problem.

 This condition responds extremely well to conservative care.
 At times, spinal manipulation alone is the “miracle” affording immediate relief.
-More often, the injury involves more than just a misalignment of a vertebrae or of your pelvis. nerves, muscles, tendons, ligaments and skin can all have an influence on the degree of discomfort.
+More often, the injury involves more than just a misalignment of a vertebrae or of your pelvis, nerves, muscles, tendons, ligaments and skin can all have an influence on the degree of discomfort.
 And each of these may need to be addressed to attain relief.

 If you have multiple episodes of this type of pain, you will want to engage yourself in a rehabilitation program to help resolve the underlying causes of the problem.
 Here, the diagnosis goes farther than just finding out what is causing the pain, but additionally centers on what weakness or restriction you have that ultimately causes you to have an episode.
 Here again, we function much like a “coach”, finding the cause(s) and helping to direct you towards ways of avoiding and limiting future bouts with pain.